-Foreign nationals in F-1 status with Optional Practical Training (OPT) that expires between now and October 1, 2017 are able to get their OPT extended through September 30, 2017.
-To do so, they must take the H-1B I-797 receipt notice, demonstrating that the case filed on their behalf has been selected in the H-1B lottery, to their university’s Designated Student Officer (DSO) in order for the school to issue a new Form I-20 with an annotation that the OPT has been extended through September 30, 2017.
-This new I-20 with extended OPT will extend their employment authorization until September 30, 2017.
+Foreign nationals whose petition was selected and who are in F-1 status with Optional Practical Training (OPT) that expires between now and October 1, 2018 are able to get their OPT extended through September 30, 2018.
+To do so, they must take the H-1B I-797 receipt notice, demonstrating that the case filed on their behalf has been selected in the H-1B lottery, to their university’s Designated Student Officer (DSO) in order for the school to issue a new Form I-20 with an annotation that the OPT has been extended through September 30, 2018.
+This new I-20 with extended OPT will extend their employment authorization until September 30, 2018.
 Please note, however, if the H-1B is not adjudicated until after October 1st, the work authorization will not extend past September 30th.
 In that case, those foreign nationals will have to stop working until the H-1B is approved.

 Those in the US in any other visa status must continue to maintain their current status until their H-1B petition is approved.
-If approved before October 1, 2017, they must continue to maintain status until their H-1B is effective on October 1, 2017.
-If approved after October 1st, the foreign national must maintain a valid status through the date of approval.
+If approved before October 1, 2018, these individuals must continue to maintain status until their H-1B is effective on October 1, 2018.
+If approved after October 1, the foreign national must maintain a valid status through the date of approval.
 If the petition was filed as a change-of-status request, traveling internationally while the petition is pending will cause that change-of-status request to be denied.
 The H-1B petition can still be adjudicated, but beneficiaries will have to leave the US to obtain a visa abroad and return to the US in order to obtain H-1B status on or after October 1st.